chenaoxuan/vq-vae-2-pytorch/README.md

 # vq-vae-pytorch
-Implementation of Generating Diverse High-Fidelity Images with VQ-VAE-2 in PyTorch
+Implementation of Generating Diverse High-Fidelity Images with VQ-VAE in PyTorch

 **ChenAoxuan：**